MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 To build a driver, the *build number* of your SDK installation must match the *build number* of your WDK installation.
 The QFE values does not need to match unless your driver uses functionality that is only available in the headers included with a later QFE.

-A quick way to see the full build string for locally installed kits is to go to Windows settings (Win+I) and type `kit`.
+A quick way to see the full build string for locally installed kits is to go to Windows settings (Win+I), navigate to Apps, then Installed apps, and in the Search box type `kit`.
 The full build string appears to the right of the kit name.
 If you navigate to `C:\Program Files (x86)\Windows Kits\10\Include`, note that the QFE shown there is hardcoded to `.0`, so this is not a reliable way to check your QFE identifier.
 Also note that when you install a kit, the new installation replaces any previously existing installation of the same build number.
 When you install Visual Studio with the **Desktop development with C++** workload, if the installation payload includes the Windows SDK, the right-hand Summary pane also shows a hardcoded `.0` for QFE.

 ## Driver samples for Windows